ObsMod/pylawr/docs/source/user/inference.rst

 These steps are similar to evolutionary algorithms such that the fittest ensemble members survive, while ensemble members with small weights die.

-In the following a special form of particle filtering called sequential importance resampling particle filter are explained.
+In the following, a special form of particle filtering called sequential importance resampling particle filter are explained.

 Sequential importance resampling (SIR) particle filter